Home | Browse Topics | Jobs, benefits & flats | Resolving employment problems | Discrimination at work

 Employment Relations Act 2000, ss 105, 106

 The illegal grounds of discrimination in employment law (except involvement in union activities) are the same as the grounds in the Human Rights Act 1993.
 However, in both cases the right to freedom from discrimination in employment is not absolute.
-There are some circumstances where different treatment of employees on the illegal grounds is acceptable (see the chapter “Discrimination”).
+There are some circumstances where different treatment of employees on the illegal grounds is acceptable (see: “Discrimination”).

 Did this answer your question?